 Type of deliverable: Internal deliverable

-Example internal deliverable: Robust sales plan detailing inbound and outbound sales strategy, revenue targets, target customers, and sales tooling for FY22.
+Example internal deliverable: Robust sales and operations planning detailing inbound and outbound sales strategy, revenue targets, target customers, and sales tooling for FY22.

 Type of deliverable: External deliverable